 Over the next five years, I became a partner at the local CrossFit facility.
 I evolved as a Coach and helped restructure the business.
 I learned the “why” behind my prescriptions and broadened my service offerings.
 I learned the importance of training versus testing, the art of communication and building a strong Coach - client rapport, and the philosophy of embracing individuality as it relates to creating empowering physical adaptations.

 Eventually, as our philosophies diverged, I sold out to my partners and took a leap of faith.
-In 2015, I opened Central Athlete in downtown Austin: the culmination of my experience, education and passion.
-I developed the model for Central Athlete with a framework that prioritized achieving concrete, measurable results and attuning to the individual client.
-We have since worked with more than 600 clients and have become pioneers for On-Site Training and Remote Coaching.
+In 2015, I opened Central Athlete in downtown Austin: the culmination of my experience, education, and passion.
+I developed the model for Central Athlete with a framework that prioritized achieving concrete, measurable results, and attuning to the individual client.
+We have since worked with more than 1,000 clients and have become pioneers for the model of personalized fitness.

-Through my experience, I have found one thing to be apparent.
-Despite one's background and objectives, fitness can be the medium that can connect people to their highest values and allow them live a life by design.
-Fitness not only crystallized the purpose in my life, it also has become the vehicle that allows me to empower others through Central Athlete.
+Through my experience, I have found one thing to be apparent: despite one's background and objectives, fitness can be the medium that can connect people to their highest values and allow them to live a life by design.
+Fitness not only crystallized the purpose in my life, but it also has become the vehicle that allows me to empower others through Central Athlete.